wolethomas78/warehouse_sales_project/README.md

 - E & J Gallo Winery leads by a small margin, but the top 4 are very close (~$105K–134K range).
 - These names map well to Wine, Spirits, and Beer.
 The top suppliers represent all major categories
 - Suggests balanced revenue contribution across beer, wine, and liquor, rather than one category dominating.

+  ### Recommendations:
+- Seasonal Focus: Prioritize inventory, marketing, and promotions for summer months (Jun–Sep) when sales peak.
+Use Apr–May and Dec for targeted campaigns to boost low sales.
+- Item Strategy: Focus on beer for volume in summer, maintain steady wine and liquor supply year-round.
+Monitor returns/adjustments separately.
+- Supplier Management: Strengthen relationships with top suppliers (Gallo, Diageo, Constellation, Anheuser Busch, Jim Beam) and track which product types drive revenue.